damianhakert/damianhakert.github.io/source/posts/2017-03-13-gitlab-in-action-part-2.html.md

 hours.
 Our gambit worked, and we woke up early the next morning fully adjusted to the time change and ready to work.

-We met up with our local [Jen-shin] and spent the week working from the offices of [Cardinal Blue](http://cardinalblue.com/).
-The employees there were great hosts, and were nice enough to include us in a fantastic Thanksgiving lunch, and in their "demo day" at the end of the week, giving us a chance to talk about GitLab and our trip.
+We met up with our local [Jen-Shin] and spent the week working from the offices of [Cardinal Blue](http://cardinalblue.com/).
+The employees there were fantastic hosts, and graciously included us in a delicious Thanksgiving lunch, and in their "demo day" at the end of the week, giving us a chance to talk about GitLab and our trip.

 We got to meet some local developers at a dinner, and one of them was nice enough to spend his Saturday as our tour guide, taking us to an amazing hiking